Western Australia Police Force: Technological capability

-The Western Australian police is amongst the most technologically capable police forces in the world, and have set a number of policing technology precedents in recent years, leveraging technology for dispatching, information and incident management, communications, investigations, and enforcement.
+The Western Australian police leverage technology for dispatching, information and incident management, communications, investigations, and enforcement.

 Apple iPhone and CarPlay

 In 2019, Western Australian police announced the successful completion of an Apple CarPlay pilot program, which is the first time the platform has been used for operational policing anywhere in the world.
 The CarPlay program followed a deal with Telstra to provide iPhone 11s to all frontline police officers and select agency staff from Western Australian police.

 In March 2022, Motorola revealed details of a world-first smart mobile solution for Western Australian police, which saw delivery of the "world's first public safety mobile [app]".

 Starlink Satellite Internet

 In September 2023, it was also announced that Western Australian police had successfully trialled low earth orbit (LEO) satellite internet for use in remote areas without mobile reception, marking Western Australian police the first law enforcement agency in the world to make use of Starlink LEO internet.
 The effort is part of a upgrade to Western Australian police's communication infrastructure which will see the technology deployed to 550 vehicles and 129 regional police stations.